somleng/somleng-project/docs/introduction_for_development_organizations.md

 ### Solutions

 [Somleng Simple Call Flow Manager (Somleng SCFM)](https://github.com/somleng/somleng-scfm) was developed specifically to solve the aforementioned problems.
 Somleng SCFM connects to Somleng directly (bypassing RapidPro) and controls the retrying and scheduling of calls.
 This gives the user complete control over which calls are retried and when, as well as when they will be scheduled.
 AVF still uses RapidPro to trigger SMS flows which are scheduled by Somleng SCFM.

-### More Info

 Our [technical write up](https://github.com/somleng/somleng-project/blob/master/docs/case_study_africas_voices.md) contains more information about the project from a technical perspective.

 ## Contact